JoodasCode/overseer/BACKEND_ROADMAP.md

 - ✅ Database schema has been successfully implemented in Supabase (June 6, 2025)
 - ✅ Test data creation and validation scripts are in place
-- Error handling system has been implemented and tested
+- ✅ Error handling system has been implemented and tested
+- ✅ Core API tests implemented with proper mocking for all major routes (June 7, 2025)
+- ✅ Hybrid architecture with Supabase Auth + Prisma ORM successfully implemented
 - Adapter interfaces exist but need completion
 - Focus on Supabase and Redis integration throughout implementation
 - Follow Airbnb Style Guide for code formatting